milen-sage/synapseAnnotations/synapseAnnotations/schemas/README.md

 # Schemas

-Schemas in JSON Schema format.
-These are translated from the files in `../data/` by the `convert_to_json_schema.R` script.
-To check that they are valid:
+An example schema for AMP-AD.
+It references the definitions in the `definitions/` folder.
+To check that the schema is valid JSON Schema:

 ```
-ajv compile -s "*.json"
+ajv compile -s ampad_schema.json -r "definitions/*.json"
 ```